 Virtual memory is a method of using the computer hard drive to provide extra memory for the computer.
 Segments of memory are stored on the hard drive known as pages.
-When a segment of memory is requested that is not in memory it is moved from the virtual memory to an actual memory address.
+When a segment of memory is requested that is stored in virtual memory, it is loaded into the actual memory address.

-In the picture to the right is the Virtual Memory settings window in Microsoft Windows.
-From this window you can view information such as the total paging file size for all drives, enable and disable the paging file, and define a custom size of the page file.
+The picture shows the Virtual Memory settings window in Microsoft Windows.
+From this window, you can view information including total paging file size across all drives.
+You can also enable and disable the paging file, and define a custom size of the page file.